Healthcare in India: Public healthcare

 Considering the goal of obtaining universal health care as part of Sustainable Development Goals, scholars request policy makers to acknowledge the form of healthcare that many are using.
 Scholars state that the government has a responsibility to provide health services that are affordable, adequate, new and acceptable for its citizens.
 Public healthcare is very necessary, especially when considering the costs incurred with private services.
 Many citizens rely on subsidized healthcare.
 The national budget, scholars argue, must allocate money to the public healthcare system to ensure the poor are not left with the stress of meeting private sector payments.

 Following the 2014 election which brought Prime Minister Narendra Modi to office, the government unveiled plans for a nationwide universal health care system known as the National Health Assurance Mission, which would provide all citizens with free drugs, diagnostic treatments, and insurance for serious ailments.
 In 2015, implementation of a universal health care system was delayed due to budgetary concerns.
-In April 2018 the government announced the Aayushman Bharat scheme that aims to cover up to Rs.
-5 lakh to 100,000,000 vulnerable families (approximately 500,000,000 persons – 40% of the country's population).
+In April 2018 the government announced the Aayushman Bharat scheme that aims to cover up to 100,000,000 vulnerable families (approximately 500,000,000 persons – 40% of the country's population).
 This will cost around $1.7 billion each year.
 Provision would be partly through private providers.

+In 2017, the Medical Technology Assessment Board and its secretariat Health Technology Assessment in India.
+The Health Financing and Technology Assessment (HeFTA) unit within the National Health Authority (NHA) in 2022 further enhanced evidence-based decision-making processes in prioritizing health benefits and demonstrating significant cost savings to the PM-JAY as a result of health technology assessment (HTA).

+Public healthcare in India is primarily organized through a three-tier system: Sub-Centres and Primary Health Centres (PHCs) at the village level, Community Health Centres (CHCs) at the block level, and District Hospitals (DHs) at the district level.
+In addition to this structure, some states also operate Sub-District Hospitals (tehsil level), General Hospitals, Speciality Hospitals, and Government Medical College Hospitals (GMCHs), which provide tertiary care and function as teaching institutions.
+In addition to these, institutions offering alternative systems of medicine—such as Ayurveda, Yoga, Naturopathy, Unani, Siddha, and Homeopathy (AYUSH)—are also part of the public healthcare network.
+These healthcare facilities are primarily funded and administered by the respective State or Union Territory governments, with additional financial and programmatic support from the Central Government.